Renormalized Sparse Neural Network Pruning: Method and Theoretic Results

 \section{Method and Theoretic Results}

 We consider the simplest pruning method that sets a subset of the network parameters to zero and does not do any further training or optimization, also known as `one-shot'.
 Also we consider standard training and no special sparsity inducing training such as \cite{louizos2017learning, zimmer2022compression, grigas2019stochastic, miao2021learning}.
-We propose Renormalized Pruning which is a \emph{one line} change that scales the sparsified parameters, see Algo. \ref{algo1}.
+We propose Renormalized Pruning which is a rescaling of the sparsified parameters, see Algo. \ref{algo1}.

 We prove that the Renormalized Pruning approximation error is bounded and the error is consistent in terms of concentrations of neural network parameters.
 Renormalized Pruning is accurate up to two terms of the variance or range of neural network parameters, $a_i$, and features (or embeddings), $\phi_i$, times the amount of pruning done, $M$.
 The error converges to zero at a linear rate.
 Then we show that standard pruning does not converge in general, in this scenario.
 Note that the $M$-sparse neural network, $\Phi_M$, need not remove the smallest $a_i$.
 This is very relevant in the very high sparsity regime, >90\% sparsity.
 At a neural network's initial randomization, neural networks produce random features for a given input and then linearly combine them in the final layer to make a prediction.
 We can write this approximation of function $f$ as $f(x) \approx \sum_i a_i \phi_i(x)$ where $f$ is the function to approximate or predict, $a_i\in\R$, and function $\phi_i$ is randomly sampled from a distribution, for each $i$.
 Random features, also known as random embeddings, are good approximators when $a_i$ is chosen optimally, via $\{a_i\}_i = \arg\min_{\{a_i\}_i} \| f - \sum_i a_i \phi_i \| + \lambda \mathcal{R} (\{ a_i \}_i)$ with norm $\|\cdot\|$ and regularizer $\mathcal{R}$, see \cite{hashemi2021generalization, mei2022generalization}.